ACEsuit/ACEpotentials.jl/docs/src/tutorials/AtomsBase_interface.md

 AtomsBase allows easy communication between different Julia programs.
 In the future this interface will became the default one and JuLIP interface will be retired.

 AtomsBase interface has not been rigorously tested yet.
 So, expect some issues here and there.
-But you are recommended to git it a try.
+But you are recommended to give it a try.

 ## Loading Training Data